 The period (no pun intended) where she may lose her voice and no longer value being powerful and taking up space in the world.

 Where she may, for lack of a better phrase, start to feel stoppable not strong.

 Right now I cannot even imagine that version of my Child.

 Right now, I realize, is a crucial time with regards to laying (more) foundation so she remains confident in who she is.

 Here’s how I’m endeavoring to do that:

 1. I tell her I believe in her.
 And I work to show her that faith through my actions no matter her goals.
-No matter whether I may think the aspirations are realistic or lofty.
-I support, encourage and let her know I believe in her at every opportunity.
+Whether I think her aspirations are realistic or lofty –I support, encourage and let her know I believe in her at every opportunity.